ayitey1/demo-app/README.md

 # local dev
 add me on snap as # demo-app

-# feature demo
+# feature demo-app
-lets go
+lets go to github